Over-booking

 Then $X$ has the Binomial distribution for $T$ trials with the probability of success $0.95$.
 You can calculate the mean $\mu$ and variance $\sigma^2$ for this distribution.

 Thus we now assume that $X$ has distribution $N(\mu,\sigma^2)$.
-In order to use the standard Normal probability tables $N(0,1)$ we have to put $$Y = {X-\mu\over \sigma}$$ then $Y$ has distribution $N(0,1)$.
+In order to use the standard Normal probability tables $N(0,1)$ (or the standard Normal distribution our calculator), we have to put $$Z = {X-\mu\over \sigma}$$ then $Z$ has distribution $N(0,1)$.

-So as to allow for the approximation to the discrete data by the continuous Normal distribution, we want to find $\text{Prob}[X\leq 400.5$] and look up the probability for the corresponding value of $Y$ in the Normal table.
+So as to allow for the approximation to the discrete data by the continuous Normal distribution, we want to find $\text{Prob}[X\leq 400.5$] using either the inverse Normal function on a calculator or by looking up the appropriate value of $Z$ in the Normal table.

 Andrei fromTudor Vianu National College, Romania, gives a very clear account of the use of the binomial and normal distributions to solve this problem.